anders-kolstad/MadFates_Madingley/docs/02-initialisation.md

 %  $ grid_size     : num 1
 ```

-The output contain the cohors and stocks for each pixel.
+The output contain the cohorts and stocks for each pixel.

 ```r